 The program educational objectives of Oregon Tech's Manufacturing Engineering Technology program are to produce graduates who:

-are able to analyze and design practical mechanical and manufacturing systems.
+- are able to analyze, design, implement, and maintain practical mechanical and manufacturing systems.

 Expected Student Learning Outcomes